Atlanta Nursing Home Abuse Attorney

 Georgia law expressly forbids any type of physical or emotional abuse.
 Physical and emotional abuse includes, but is not limited to neglect, pushing, hitting, scratching, taunting, belittling, and any other action done to a nursing home resident with malice.
 Minor abuse may be difficult to discover, but regardless of the minuteness of the issue, it is critical to stay observant for even the smallest warning signs of abuse.
 Often, the smaller forms of nursing home abuse indicate a pattern of greater abuse.

 The statute of limitations for nursing home injury or negligence is two years from the time of injury or negligence was discovered.
-If you suspect an instance of nursing home abuse, contact The Bader Law Firm at 678-562-5595 immediately.
+If you suspect an instance of nursing home abuse, contact Bader Scott Injury Lawyers at 678-562-5595 immediately.

 What Are Nursing Home Abuse Risk Factors?